Biden no longer shy away from calling Trump 'the old guy' - ExBulletin

 As for the former president, Bidens’ tweets and comments have not appeared in recent conversations among Trump advisers, according to two people familiar with the talks who spoke on condition of anonymity to discuss the private discussions.

-Joe Biden and the Democrats are destroying America, just as President Trump predicted,” Trump spokesman Taylor Budowich said.
-“From a recession at home to wars abroad, there is nothing Joe Biden can say that will distract from the suffering he has inflicted on the American people.
-His interns should stop writing. lame Tweets and start writing a resignation letter.
+Joe Biden and the Democrats are destroying America, just as President Trump predicted,” Trump spokesperson Taylor Budowich told People.
+His interns should stop writing lame Tweets and start writing a resignation letter.”

 Biden’s new, more divisive stance is another way the White House is trying to draw a clearer contrast with Republicans ahead of the November election, as Democrats are battered by the traditional headwinds facing the party. incumbent and face voter dissatisfaction with inflation and general direction. from the country.

 I understand.
-If I was blamed for 9.1% inflation, a faltering economy and southern border disarray, I’d probably try to change the subject too, said Sen. John Thune of South Dakota , the No. 2 Republican in the Senate.
+If I was blamed for 9.1% inflation, a faltering economy and disarray on the southern border, I’d probably try to change the subject too, said Sen. John Thune of Dakota from the South, the No. 2 Republican in the Senate.

 Sen. Brian Schatz, D-Hawaii, said Bidens was a largely tempered public figure and his cautious tendencies were what made him attractive to a wide range of voters.